jgerstmayr/EXUDYN/docs/RST/trackerlog.rst

     - description:  consider settings instead of putting all variables globally into module
     - date raised: 2023-06-23

- * **open issue 1629:** GetSystemState
-    - description:  extend behavior for returning a dictionary with all data incl. accelerations and possibly alg. accelerations for generalized-alpha solver; check also option to link coords, as in issue 1504
-    - date raised: 2023-06-23

  * **open issue 1614:** static members
     - description:  LinearSolver GeneralMatrixEXUdense::FactorizeNew has static ResizableMatrix m, which should be turned into class members; add reset method to free memory at solver finalization
     - date raised: 2023-06-11

- * **open issue 1581:** mainSystemExtensions
-    - description:  add LinearSpringDamper and TorsionalSpringDamper
-    - date raised: 2023-05-21

  * **open issue 1565:** utilities InitializeFromRestartFile
     - description:  finalize C++ functionality and Python function